JensRantil/jensrantil.github.io/content/posts/2024-05-28_tools-for-innovation-in-tech/index.md

 Which recommendations you give depend on your company's ways of working.

-By having an "I have an idea!" you guide people on what they should do when they have an idea.
+By having an "I have an idea!" guide you help people on what they should do when they have an idea.
 Without such a document it is not always clear where to take ideas and there is a risk you lose out on innovative ideas.

 ## Reducing processes that kill innovation